feilipu/z88dk-libraries/3d/README.md

 z88dk-lib +zx -r -f libname1 libname2 ...
 ```

+_Note:_ the 16-bit `math16` library `3df16.lib` will need to be copied manually into the correct z88dk directory as `z88dk-lib` tool can only handle one library file per tree.

 ## Usage
     1.git clone this repository.
     2.use `z88dk-lib` to import this library into z88k.